Described here is a design for a light-weight dual-band antenna suitable for use on the 2M and 70cm bands in either fixed or mobile situations.

 A brief summary of the "Flower Pot" antenna.

 Electrically, this is an end-fed dipole, counter-intuitive as that may sound.
-The key to understanding it is to recognise that the skin depth of copper at 144MHz is less than 6μm - so thin that the inside and outside surfaces of the coax can be considered as separate conductors.
-Providing, that is, you use a good-quality coax.
-The outer surface of the coax forms one-half of the dipole, and the inner surface acts independently as a conventional coax feed line.
+The key to understanding it is to recognise that there are two completely independent currents flowing in the lower half of the antenna: One is the feed line current, the other the antenna current, and despite sharing conductors they do not interact at all.
 While the far end of the dipole is terminated in the conventional manner by simply cutting the wire, this isn't possible for the near end as the coax serves this dual function.
 Instead it is terminated with a common mode choke: Nothing but a coil of coax.
 The balanced current of the feed line passes through (and the choke, acting as a balun, makes sure it is balanced), while the unbalanced outer current is blocked.

 It works very well, so long as you use a good quality coax.
 RG58 is a good choice, as it's thin enough to wind easily.
 As an added bonus, the terminating choke coil also acts as a balun.
 One downside is in tuning - while VK2ZOI's dimensions are close, the need for manual tuning after construction is unavoidable, and the plastic enclosing pipe alters the velocity factor enough that if the antenna is tuned without that enclosure it will be out of tune when enclosed.
 The dimensions of the enclosure, type of plastic and type of braid on the coax will all affect the frequency.
 You will need an antenna analyser or an SWR meter suitable for use at VHF/UHF frequencies, and some trial-end-error trimming.